dladd/pyFormex/pyformex/extra/gts/gtsset.1.rst

 :Manual section: 1
 :Manual group: text and X11 processing

-..
-TODO: authors and author with name <email>

 SYNOPSIS
 ========

-  gtsset [OPTION] OPERATION FILE1 FILE2
+gtsset [OPTION] OPERATION surface1.gts surface2.gts

 DESCRIPTION
 ===========

-Compute set operations between surfaces, where OPERATION is either. union, inter, diff, all.
+Compute boolean operations between surfaces.
+OPERATION is one of: union, inter, diff, all.

-FILE1 and FILE2 are files with closed surface representations in GTS format.
+surface1.gts and surface2.gts are files with closed surface representations in GTS format.

-The default operation is to write a new closed surface in GTS format to stdout.
+The default operation is to write to stdout a new closed surface in GTS format.
+For the 'all' operation however, four GTS surface files are written: s1out2.gts, s1in2.gts, s2out1.gts, s2in1.gts.

 OPTIONS
 =======

+-i, --inter          Instead of outputting a surface, output an OOGL (Geomview)
---inter, -i      Output an OOGL (Geomview) representation of the curve
-                 intersection of the surfaces
+    		     representation of the curve intersection of the surfaces.
---self, -s       Check that the surfaces are not self-intersecting.
+-s, --self           Check that the surfaces are not self-intersecting.
                      If one of them is, the set of self-intersecting faces is written (as a GtsSurface) on standard output.
---verbose, -v    Do not print statistics about the surface.
+-v, --verbose        Print statistics about the surface.
---help, -h       Display this help and exit.
+-h, --help           Display this help and exit.

 SEE ALSO